j-ochmann/astro/src/content/docs/design_patterns/behavioral/chain_of_responsibility.md

 ---
-id: "chain_of_responsibility"
+id: chain_of_responsibility
 title: "Object Behavioral: Chain of Responsibility"
+sidebar:
+  label: Chain of Responsibility
+  order: 13
-category: "Behavioral"
+category: Behavioral
 goF: 13
 tags: ["cpp", "java", "python"]
 ---
-# Object Behavioral: Chain of Responsibility

 ## Intent

 Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.